 What other conditions can co-exist with SUI?

-In women who have a concomitant prolapsed bladder, SUI may be masked or exacerbated.
+- In women who have a concomitant pelvic (vaginal) organ prolapse, SUI may be masked or exacerbated.

 How is SUI diagnosed?

 - Assessment would involve a detailed clinical history and, in some patients, a physical examination can be very important.
 This is always done in the presence of a female chaperone.

 - Urinalysis can help rule out an infection as the cause of leakage.